-Water intoxication or water poisoning is caused from an abnormal electrolyte balance due to excessive water intake.
+Water intoxication or water poisoning is caused by an abnormal electrolyte balance due to excessive water intake.
 Hyponatremia, or low blood sodium blood levels, can result when your body can’t get rid of water through your kidneys faster than you take it in.
-Symptoms of this condition include nausea, headache, confusion and in the most extreme cases, even death.
+Symptoms of this condition include nausea, headache, confusion, and in the most extreme cases, even death.
 When consumed in abundance, water can be considered poisonous.

 Here’s an extreme example.
-In June 2020, a sad story about the death of an 11 year-old boy spread in the media.
-Because of recurring bedwetting, his parents allegedly forced the young boy to drink 64 ounces of water (less than a 2 liter bottle) a day.
+In June 2020, a sad story about the death of an 11-year-old boy spread in the media.
+Because of recurring bedwetting, his parents allegedly forced the young boy to drink 64 ounces of water (less than a 2-liter bottle) a day.
 It was not clear how fast they made him drink the water or even if that exact amount was accurate but what we do know is that the boy died from water intoxication.

 People like concrete numbers; it’s easy to set a tangible goal with a specific recommendation.
-However, the common advice to drink eight glasses per day is not based on studies; it’s an arbitrary number.
+However, the common advice to drink eight glasses per day is not based on studies: it’s an arbitrary number.
 The human body is amazing and has an incredible way of letting you know when you need to drink more.
 There will likely be times in your life when you need to hydrate more due to health issues or circumstances beyond your control, but in general, I recommend you eat a nutritious diet that includes fruits and vegetables and let thirst be your guide.

 Fayne Frey, M.D., is a board-certified clinical and surgical dermatologist practicing in West Nyack, New York, where she specializes in the diagnosis and treatment of skin cancer.
 She is a nationally recognized expert in the effectiveness and formulation of over-the-counter skincare products, and, as a speaker, has captivated audiences with her wry observations regarding the skincare industry.
 She has consulted for numerous media outlets, including NBC, USA Today, and, the Huffington Post, and has shared her expertise on both cable and major TV outlets.
-Dr. Frey is the Founder of FryFace.com, an educational skincare information and product selection service website that clarifies and simplifies the overwhelming choice of effective, safe and affordable products encountered in the skincare aisles.
+Dr. Frey is the Founder of FryFace.com, an educational skincare information and product selection service website that clarifies and simplifies the overwhelming choice of effective, safe, and affordable products encountered in the skincare aisles.
 Dr. Frey is a fellow of both the American Academy of Dermatology and the American Society for Dermatologic Surgery.